-Dr. Sweet will be reviewing applications for the admission of a Clinical graduate student for fall 2017.
+Dr. Sweet will be reviewing applications for fall 2018 admission into the doctoral program in Clinical Psychology

 Ph.D., Rosalind Franklin University of Medicine and Science

 I examine brain-behavior relationships in clinical populations using cognitive and affective neuroscience techniques, particularly multimodal neuroimaging and neuropsychological assessments.
 My FMRI work includes paradigm development with a focus on clinically relevant constructs (e.g., objective assessments of subjective states, prediction of treatment outcome).
 Recent studies include the use of functional neuroimaging markers to predict smoking cessation outcome; functional, structural and prefusion MRI correlates of cognitive function in cardiovascular disease; the effects of early life stress on adult cognitive function; cue reactivity in obesity and nicotine dependence; and working memory and information processing speed in subcortical disease processes.

 Sweet, LH, MacKillop, J, Amlung, M (in press).
 Functional Neuroimaging in Addictions Research.
 In J Mackillop and H de Wit (Editors).
 The Wiley-Blackwell Handbook of Addiction Psychopharmacology.
 Wiley-Blackwell, New York.

 Sweet, LH, Hassenstab, J, McCaffery, JM, Haley, AP, Bond, D, Raynor, HA, Del Parigi, A, Cohen, R, Wing, RR (2012).
 Brain response to food stimulation in obese, normal weight, and successful weight loss maintainers.
 Obesity,